tilburgsciencehub/website/content/building-blocks/configure-your-computer/statistics-and-computation/stata.md

 %STATA_BIN%
 ```

 followed by hitting the `Return` key.
-Stata will now start.
+You can check the Stata version.

 ### Mac users

-Open a **new** terminal interface and enter
+Open a **new** terminal interface and enter:

 ```bash
 echo $PATH